CompTools/PS2-the-spore-bearers/README.md

 3. Within a function, print a list of all unique airport codes contained in the dataset. (*3 points*)

+**Grading: 3pts.
+Though as a note, this is very slow to show this.
+Your method reads through the files twice which takes some time.
+Also not a function, but taking points off for that in q2.

 4. Within a function list the cities in Florida that have airports in the dataset. (*2 points*)

+**Grading: 2pts. **

 **Bonus question:**  Asks for user input (see chapter 28) to enter either a airport code or city, state name and then calculates the number of flights as in question 1. (*5 points extra credit*)

+**Grading: +5pts**

 ## To submit
 You should submit your answer as one or more scripts in a git repository.
 Submit the link in Canvas.